-ARIEL LIANG: Thank you, Tijani.
-It's a question from Johnny Laureano for both that we cannot use ICANN money to actually support an ALS.
-So I don't think that is going to change so I'm not quite sure of the focus of the question.
-We do, however, need to make sure that we have adequate budget so we can support our interactions with the ALSes and make sure that ALSes are a contributing and viable part of our community.
+- >> TIJANI BEN JEMAA: Thank you very much.
+Alan? - >> ALAN GREENBERG: I'm not quite sure I understand it.
+The ICANN bylaws make it very clear that we cannot use ICANN money to actually support an ALS.
+So I don't think that is going to change.

+I'm not quite sure of the focus of the question.
+We do, however, need to make sure that we have adequate budget so we can support our interactions with ALSs and make sure that ALSs are contributing and viable part of our community.
+Part of that is, has been mentioned already by Leon, is language services.